CMU-313/CMU-313.github.io/docs/projects/P5/2_projectfinal.md

 2. **Brief Task Description(s)** (~2 slides)
       - **Brief** description of the task(s) you performed, such that the audience has sufficient context to understand your explanation of your experiences.
+      - A table that **briefly summarizes** the contribution(s) each team member made towards completing the task(s).
       - We **do not expect you to include, for example, any code or diagrams from your report**, unless they’re helpful for supporting a point about your interactions with the project.
-      - A demo is appreciated, but please do a **screen recording instead of a live demo.**
+      - Include a demo of your contribution(s), if applicable.
+Please do a **screen recording** of your demo instead of a live demo.

 3.	**Project Processes and Communication** (~2 slides)
         Describe the processes and tools the project uses to coordinate among contributors.
 For example: Are these processes formal or informal?
 Provide an explicit description (possibly with a diagram) of the acceptance process used for efforts like the task you completed. <br/> If applicable, include standards or expectations regarding software engineering activities including requirements, architecture, and quality assurance; alternatively mention that no such standards exist.